177th Fighter Wing: Air Defense mission

 During Operation Desert Shield/Storm, 73 members of the 177 FIG were called to active duty, and others served as volunteers.
 Fire fighters and Food Services personnel from the 177th Civil Engineering Squadron, elements of the 177th USAF Clinic, members of the Transportation section of the 177th Resource Management Squadron, and Explosive Ordnance Disposal personnel from the Consolidated Aircraft Maintenance Squadron provided backfill at various bases whose members had been deployed to Saudi Arabia.
 Those activated from the 177th Security Police Flight served at home station.
 And the 177th Chaplain's Assistant completed a five-month tour of active duty in Saudi Arabia.
 All members were returned to normal Guard status at home base by July 1991.

 Since October 1998, the wing has had an active involvement in Operation Noble Eagle, Operation Southern Watch, Operation Northern Watch, Operation Enduring Freedom, Operation Iraqi Freedom, Operation Freedom's Sentinel, and Operation Inherent Resolve.

 From 1 May through 13 June 1998, the wing deployed five F-16C Fighting Falcon aircraft and 46 personnel to Howard AFB, Panama, in support of OPERATION CORONET NIGHTHAWK.
 130 personnel rotated on a two-week basis during the six-week deployment.
 Operating as part of a joint interagency task force, the wing's role was to detect and identify suspected drug smuggling aircraft.
 Once identified, the suspected aircraft are turned over to law enforcement agencies for apprehension.

 As a result of the September 11 attacks on the United States in 2001 the Wing found itself in a key position.
 Located between New York and Washington DC, the 119th FS was immediately tasked with providing combat air patrols over cities in its region.
 In fact three aircraft were scrambled to intercept the aircraft that impacted the Pentagon, but were too late.
 They were then vectored to intercept flight 93 which eventually crashed in Pennsylvania.
-Although these three pilots did not know it at the time they would have been given authorization to down the airliners once intercepted.
 Following the attacks, the 119th FS began flying missions for Operation Noble Eagle.
 On 12 July 2002 the squadron flew its 1000th mission for Operation Nobel Eagle.
 From that year they also started to contribute in other overseas contingency operations.

 The Fighter Wing has earned numerous awards to include the Air Force Outstanding Unit Award for the 2016-2017 and the 2018-2019 periods.
 In 2019, the 177th Aircraft Maintenance Squadron (AMXS) was recognized as the Air National Guard top maintenance unit when it won the Category 1 Maintenance Effectiveness Award.
 The 177th Medical Group earned the Air Force Outstanding Unit Award in 2009.